icewind1991/kaspersky-docker/README.md

 # kaspersky-docker

-Dockerized Kaspersky scan engine for testing purposes
+Dockerized Kaspersky scan engine for testing purposes.

+This should not be used for production instances, only for testing integrations.

 ## Setup